 - Customer premises equipment (CPE) such as DSL and cable modems which often provide phone access through SIP or other protocols

-The following are some of the techniques that are typically employed in a VoIP pentest:
+Our VoIP penetration testing methodology includes the following techniques that are typically employed in a VoIP pentest:

 - SIP call relaying / dialplan security bypass, i.e ways in which remote attackers can make calls for free at victim organisation's expense